 The MongoDB database competes with all of these options for developers and integrates well with serverless solutions.

-MongoDB offers open-source and enterprise server distributions, in addition to the fully-managed MongoDB Atlas cloud platform.
+MongoDB offers open-source and enterprise server distributions in addition to the fully managed MongoDB Atlas cloud platform.
 Developers can also run MongoDB on their local machines using Docker containers.

-Although the relational database is still the industry standard and used in most websites and applications, a MongoDB cluster can improve the performance of database operations, uptime, and storage management for enterprise software in production.
+Although the relational database is still the industry standard and is used in most websites and applications, a MongoDB cluster can improve the performance of database operations, uptime, and storage management for enterprise software in production.

 When Should I Use MongoDB?